 Porvoo is an idyllic medieval town located just 50 km from Helsinki.
 This quaint town, with its cobblestone streets and colourful dollhouses, is a perfect day trip from the Finnish capital.
 Museums, old cathedrals, restaurants and cafes, are just some of the things that you can visit while in Porvoo.

 Helsinki to Porvoo

 Porvoo is easily accessible from Helsinki.
 Most people take the bus to Porvoo.

 The journey from Helsinki to Porvoo is easiest on a bus.
 The bus station is located in the basement of Kamppi Centre in Helsinki.
 Even if you don’t plan your trip from Helsinki to Porvoo, no worries.
 The bus frequency is high, and the journey is quite short (approx 1 hour).
 Also, you can either buy the ticket online or on the bus itself.

 It is possible to travel from Helsinki to Porvoo by steamboat in the summer.
 The cruise runs almost daily.
-The steamboats sail from Helsinki in the morning and returns in the afternoon.
+The steamboats sail from Helsinki in the morning and return in the afternoon.
 The journey lasts for about three hours one way.
 You can book your boat tickets online.

 Things To Do In Porvoo

 Summer or winter, Porvoo is beautiful in all seasons.
 We visited Porvoo in the winter before the snow had arrived.
 It was cold and raining.
 But the charm of the town truly brightened up our visit.

 Subscribe to my YouTube channel